0916dhkim/vscode-devcontainer-tutorial/README.md

 ## docker-compose.yml
 Now let's look at `docker-compose.yml` file.

 YAML is a popular file format for config files.
+It allows organizing complicated settings into concise key-value pairs.
 If you want to learn more about YAML, check out their official website.